CATHERINE WHEEL

 Bare feet like a tom-boy and a crooked smile

-Truth youth beauty fame boredom red hair no hair innocence Saturday and a picture of you A letter to you on
+Truth youth beauty fame boredom red hair no hair innocence Saturday and a picture of you A letter to you on a cassette

 No you shouldn’t leave me alone